Six Flags Wild Safari Adventure: History

-When Warner LeRoy was proposing the Great Adventure park, his original proposal was to include a drive-thru safari.
-The planned drive-thru was to have 45 tigers, 25 cheetahs and pumas, 100 brown, black, and polar bears, 50 giraffes, 60 zebras, 250 antelope, 250 baboons and other monkeys, 40 elephants, 20 rhinos, 25 camels, 100 ostriches, kudu, hartebeest, wildebeest, deer, kangaroo, wild goat, wild sheep, cranes, flamingoes, vultures, hornbills, buffalo, moose, elk and others.
-It was to also have 10 miles of road.
+When Warner LeRoy was proposing the Great Adventure park, his original proposal was to also include a drive-thru safari.
+The planned drive-thru was to have 10 miles of road with twelve sections, natural elements such as waterfalls, and featured large herds of animals.
 Though it was never realized, some of the park's animals from the proposal appeared in the park in a slightly different form.

-Wild Safari was opened to the public on July 4, 1974, along with its theme park neighbor, Great Adventure.
+Six Flags Wild Safari was opened to the public on July 4, 1974, along with its theme park neighbor, Great Adventure.

 On August 20, 2012, Six Flags announced that the park would be closed to private vehicles from September 30, 2012, and that the animals would remain in the preserve.
 On August 30, 2012, Six Flags announced that they would open the Safari Off Road Adventure in 2013.
 Following Wild Safari's closure on September 30, 2012, construction began to renovate it to become the Safari Off Road Adventure.
 Safari Off Road Adventure opened May 25, 2013.
+The attraction uses open air safari vehicles that were remodeled from former Army trucks.

 In March 2020, Six Flags suspended all operations across all their properties due to the COVID-19 pandemic.
-During the continuation of the pandemic in May, Six Flags Great Adventure announced that they plan on reopening the first Six Flags attraction, Safari Off Road Adventure, while keeping the rest of the park closed.
+During the continuation of the pandemic in May, Six Flags Great Adventure announced that they plan on reopening the Safari Off Road Adventure while keeping the rest of the park closed.
 This comes after the Governor of New Jersey signed an executive order to allow drive-thru venues to resume operations on May 13.
 Safari Off Road Adventure reopened on May 30, with the attraction going back to its historic routes and becoming once again a drive-through safari.
 A month later, Six Flags Great Adventure announced their new opening date for the season on July 3, 2020.
 Plans were in place for Safari Off Road Adventure to return with the theme park operations, but park officials stated that the safari will continue its own operations, due to the popularity and the ability for guest to continue social distancing while in their own vehicles.

+For the 2022 and 2023 season, the Safari Off Road Adventure was repurposed into the Giraffe Encounter Tour, an up-charge VIP experience which retained the ride station, vehicles, and queue.

+The Safari Off Road Adventure reopened for the 2024 of the park's 50th anniversary.
+As part of this offering, a new Safari Base Camp that serves as a new entrance and exit to the attraction outside the park was added.
+In addition, a resort that features 20 suites was added to the safari in summer 2024.